dmsc/fastbasic/compiler/USAGE.md

 input line.

-All external routines used in the parser needs to be implemented in the compiler in C++ and in the 6502 compiler in assembly, or the parser will fail.
+All external routines used in the parser needs to be implemented in the compiler in C++ *and* in the 6502 compiler in assembly, or the parser will fail.

-The *symbols* are a list of symbols available to the parser to use for the compiled code, this allows the parser to include names instead of numeric constants for the compiled code, and allows using symbols from the library.
+The *symbols* are a list of symbols available to the parser to use for the compiled code.
+This allows the parser to include names instead of numeric constants for the compiled code, and allows using symbols from the library.

-The named *rules* define a part of the syntax that the parser understand, and are defined using a name followed by a colon:
+The named *rules* define a part of the syntax that the parser understands.
+They are defined using a name followed by a colon:

     NAME: rule description